Levi-Opunga/newss-api/Readme.md

 8. Make sure you recreate the database in your local psql by running the psql commands above, or you have switched to the h2 database
 9. If you do not fork the already created postman collection make sure to enter and label yours correctly to avoid errors because of extra spaces or missing characters
-10. You can use the samples in the `sample jsons` folder to make testing faster
+10. You can use the sample data in the `sample jsons` folder to make testing faster

 ## Some sample endpoint responses using the Articles and Staff Objects